 Feeding wildlife is against Park District rules.
 Help keep them healthy, safe, and wild.
 EBRPD Ordinance 38

 This entire area has gone through some major physical changes in the last 250 years.
 In 1902, Alameda was transformed from a peninsula into an island.
-It was the largest dredging operation prior to the construction of the Panama Canal!
+It was the largest dredging operation before the construction of the Panama Canal!

 Can you locate the line of palm trees off in the distance to the northeast?
-This was Alameda’s original shoreline prior to 1955!
+This was Alameda’s original shoreline before 1955!

 Several landfill projects in the mid-1950's added the South Shore area to the island and created what we know today as Robert Crown Memorial State Beach.
 Since 1850, Alameda’s size has more than doubled!